Rishi Sunak attends emergency meeting at G20 after missile lands in Poland

 The visa agreement comes as he is trying to finalise a delayed trade deal with India, but it could set him on a collision course with Home Secretary Suella Braverman – who has opposed relaxing immigration controls as part of any trade talks.

-Mr Sunak’s first in-person talks with Joe Biden looked set to be dominated by continued support for Ukraine and energy, as the two sides are understood to be discussing a deal to supply the UK with gas amid shortages caused by Russia’s invasion.

-The Prime Minister used the first session of the two-day Bali summit to condemn Moscow’s actions, which he blamed for worsening global economic challenges.
+The Prime Minister used the first session of the two-day Bali summit to condemn Moscow’s actions in Ukraine, which he blamed for worsening global economic challenges.

 Ahead of his planned meeting with Mr Xi, he said none of the issues being discussed at the G20 could be solved without engaging with the world’s second-largest economy.